Five Tips for Preventing Mold and Mildew in Your Front Loader

 - This will also help remove any mold that has infiltrated the drum

 Tip #5: clean established or stubborn mold/mildew from your front loaderFollow tip 4 (above).
-Next, spray drum and seal with distilled white vinegar, wait 5 minutes, scrub, and wipe with a damp microfiber cloth.
+Next, spray drum and seal with distilled white vinegar*, wait 5 minutes, scrub, and wipe with a damp microfiber cloth.
 Follow the same procedure with 3% hydrogen peroxide.
 If necessary, repeat entire process until no mold issue remains.
 Going forward, if you leave your washer door open and follow the tips above, you should not need to repeat this step again.
 Why use vinegar and hydrogen peroxide together?
 Because they’re the most effective, least-toxic disinfectants available.
-In fact, studies have shown that vinegar and 3% hydrogen peroxide used in combination (in separate bottles) are more effective at killing germs than chlorine bleach or any commercially available kitchen cleaner,,,.
+In fact, studies have shown that vinegar and 3% hydrogen peroxide used one after the other (in separate bottles) are more effective at killing germs than chlorine bleach or any commercially available kitchen cleaner,,,.
 We use them together because vinegar is good at killing some germs and hydrogen peroxide is better at killing others.
-Again, be sure to store them in separate bottles, as combining them into one solution creates harmful fumes.
-They will not create harmful fumes if sprayed independently, just if mixed together as a solution.
+Again, be sure to store them in separate bottles, as combining them into one solution creates harmful fumes. *NOTE: Vinegar contains acetic acid which is a known lung irritant.
+Hold your breath when spraying vinegar and walk away during the five minute waiting time to let the fumes from the vinegar dissipate.
+If you have a window in your laundry room open it.

 Bonus Tip: Washing Machine Mold can be prevented by Ditching conventional fabric softener